Google's New Nest Hub Tracks Your Sleep From Your Nightstand, No Wearables Required

 Other new Nest Hub features include a speaker that pumps out 50% more bass than the original (just don’t expect the same audio performance as the Google Nest Audio), a third mic to help make Google Assistant more attentive, and a dedicated on-board machine learning chip that allows the Nest Hub to learn and respond faster to a user’s most frequent requests and commands without having to send that data to the cloud for processing.

-The new Nest Hub is also $US50 ($65) cheaper than the Google Home Hub, and can be preordered today for $US100 ($129), with shipping expected later this month.
+The new Nest Hub is also $70 cheaper than the Google Home Hub, and can be preordered today for $149, with shipping expected later this month.
 As for the Sleep Sensing feature?
 That’s being made available as a free preview for all Nest Hub owners until next year, although Google hasn’t revealed what pricing will be like once that free preview ends.
 It presumably wants us all to get hooked on good night’s sleeps before charging us extra to sleep like a baby.